 Kay Boyle (1902-1992)

-A selective list of literary criticism for the American novelist, short-story writer, poet, and political activist, Kay Boyle, favoring signed articles by recognized scholars, articles published in reviewed sources, and web sites that adhere to the MLA guidelines for web sites.
+A selective list of literary criticism for the American novelist, short-story writer, poet, and political activist, Kay Boyle, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 An introduction to Kay Boyle, plus excerpts of reputable critical discussions, includes the following sections: Kay Boyle's Life; On "Communication to Nancy Cunard"; Haywood Patterson's Letter to Boyle's Daughter; A Scottsboro Petition; Life Magazine Photo-Essay on the Scottsboro Boys (1937); Carleton Beals in The Nation (1936); A Scottsboro Chronology; A Scottsboro Protest Exhibit; from the Modern American Poetry Site (Univ. of Illinois)